Diversity, Equity, and Inclusion…

 The land on which Urban Adamah resides is in the territory of Huichin, where, for thousands of years the Lisjan Ohlone people have lived.
 This territory is now known as the East Bay (Oakland, Berkeley, Alameda, Piedmont, Emeryville, and Albany).
 Today, the Lisjan Ohlone continue to inhabit their ancestral homeland, fight for their sacred sites, and revitalize their cultural practices.

-This acknowledgement demonstrates a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.
 We invite you to join us in giving Shuumi, a voluntary tax to support the Sogorea Te Land Trust, an urban Indigenous women-led land trust based in the San Francisco Bay Area that facilitates the return of Indigenous land to Indigenous people.
 You can do so here!